-Perry Municipal Court are held on the first and third Wednesday of each month at the Houston County Superior Court, Court Room #3.
+Perry Municipal Court hearings are held on the first and third Wednesday of each month at the Perry Arts Center, 1121 Macon Rd., Perry, GA.
 Court dates and times are printed on the citation.
 All persons entering the courtroom are subject to search.
 Please review the court rules to prepare for court.
+View public parking options.

 Frequently Asked Questions (FAQ's)

 Many of your questions may be addressed either in the Q&A section of our website.
 If you have questions concerning point violations and/or license suspensions, please visit the Department of Driver Services or call their offices at 678-413-8400.